adbar/trafilatura/docs/usage-python.rst

     >>> mylist is not []
     True # it's not empty

+The links are seamlessly filtered for patterns given by the user, e.g. using ``https://www.un.org/en/`` as argument implies taking all URLs corresponding to this category.

 An optional argument ``target_lang`` makes it possible to filter links according to their expected target language.
 A series of heuristics are applied on the link path and parameters to try to discard unwanted URLs, thus saving processing time and download bandwidth.

 .. code-block:: python